JCBenR/CodeChallenges/README.md

 9. **maxPossibleArea**: find the max possible area between array of ints. area is `distance between both * height of the smallest`.
 10. **remove Nth Node from end**: given a linked list, remove the nth node from end and return the new head.
 11. **matching_parens**: finding matching opening and closing parens, curly or brackets.
+12. **reversed_int**: reverse an int. check to see if it's larger than a 32 bit int.